 In addition to these requirements, recently introduced legislation regarding UK immigration and student visas has significantly altered both the process for obtaining a student visa and the monitoring requirements for those who hold such visas.
 In particular it will be necessary for visa holders to check in (in person) at the start of the academic year and then at beginning of each term during their course.
 This will be handled by the staff in the Tutorial Office, and those who need to comply with these regulations will be told well in advance what they need to do.

 These new regulations are, regrettably, very draconian and so it is absolutely vital that students do not miss any of the checking-in points.
 To do so will risk deportation, and it will also make it more difficult for College to sponsor overseas students in the future.
-There is a full Guide to your Responsibilities as a Tier 4 Visa Holder produced by the University.
+There is a full guide to immigration matters produced by the University.

 Any enquiries regarding student visas should be directed to Miss Gina Vivian-Neal, Tutorial Office Manager.

-Further information can also be found on the International Student Team web pages: http://www.ist.admin.cam.ac.uk
+Further information can also be found on the International Student Office web pages: https://www.internationalstudents.cam.ac.uk